xkoo115/MCP_Tools_for_Openhands/OWL/prompt.md

 All the information you need is located in a single folder: `messages`.

 Inside this folder, you will find multiple `.txt` files.
-Each file represents a single task, and its filename **is the task name**.
+Each file represents a single task, and its filename **is the task name with '-image'**.

 I have pre-processed each file to contain all necessary context at the very beginning.
-When you open any `[task_name].txt` file, you will find the following information, in this order:
+When you open any `[task_name]-image.txt` file, you will find the following information, in this order:

 1.  **Task Description:** The full content from the original `task.md`.
 2.  **Scoring Criteria:** The full content from the original `checkpoints.md`.